What’s Behind The Increase In College Student Marijuana Use?

 Krystina Murray

-• Krystina Murray has received a B.A. in English at Georgia State University, has over 5 years of professional writing and editing experience, and over 15 years of overall writing experience.
-She enjoys traveling, fitness, crafting, and spreading awareness of addiction recovery to help people transform their lives.
+Krystina Murray has received a B.A. in English at Georgia State University, and has been professionally writing and editing since 2015.
+She enjoys spreading awareness of addiction and recovery to help people transform their lives.